 As someone who has spent a lot of time in full time education (this is my 5th year of university!)
 I have noticed a very specific trend.
 At the start of term, everyone is loving life.
-You start school after spending some time quality holiday time with your family desperate to hang out with your friends 24/7 again.
-This bliss last for a not so significant time- a few weeks, maybe a month.
+You start school after spending some quality holiday time with your family desperate to hang out with your friends 24/7 again.
+This bliss lasts for a not so significant time- a few weeks, maybe a month.
 But then suddenly everyone is hit with the stark reality: you still have over a month left of school!
 This realisation leaves everyone with a sad muddle of feelings.
 What am I doing here?
 Why am I doing the IB?
 Why did I decided to do Maths SL over Studies?
-The overall effect is that while you should be getting hyped for Christmas instead there is a sweeping case of the Mid-Term Blues.
+The overall effect is that while you should be getting hyped for Christmas, instead there is a sweeping case of the Mid-Term Blues.

 The Mid-Term Blues (a name my friends and I affectionately invented) are a reality for so many people.
 In this blog, therefore, I'm going to give you a run down of my best tips to beat it!